Skip to main content

 By the end of this material, you should have some basic R skills and abilities to create basic ANOVA and regression models, as well as to handle Chi-square testing situations.
 Together, this should prepare you for future statistics courses or for other situations where you are expected to be able to identify an appropriate analysis, do the calculations and required graphics using the data set, and then effectively communicate interpretations for the methods discussed here.

-This page titled 1.1: Overview of methods is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.1: Overview of methods is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?